dimitrymindlin/Dialogue-XAI-APP/data/study_pages/01_study_intro_2.md

 ### Chatbot Interaction

-In the following, you will see an applicant at a time, and you will need to give an initial prediction for how you think the ML model would decide for this applicant.
+In the following, you will see an applicant at a time and you will need to give an initial prediction for how you think the ML model would decide for this applicant.
 After that, you will then be able to ask questions about the prediction and the model behaviour to understand the model better.
 To end the interaction with the applicant, you will need to give a final prediction for how you think the model would decide for this applicant.